PenRed/GeometryViewer/README.md

 ## Installation

-In this section several methods to obtain and run the viewer are described.
+This section explains how to install and run the PenRed geometry viewer.
+This can be done compiling the source code or using a prebuit binary.

-### Source Compilation
+### Viewer Source Compilation

-This geometry viewer has been developed using the QT libraries via the QT creator ID.
-Therefore, the source can be loaded and built as a QT project using QT Creator.
+The geometry viewer has been developed using the QT libraries via the QT creator ID.
+Therefore, the source code can be built as a QT project using QT Creator.
 Notice that the viewer requires a shared library which includes a interface to access the geometries available in the PenRed package.
-This library is compiled automatically by default when the QT project is built, using the master branch of the PenRed repository.
-However it can be disabled inside the *CMakeLists.txt* file via the *BUILD_VIEW_SHARED_LIB* option.
-In this case, the library must be compiled manually, as is described in the next section.
+By default, this library is compiled automatically when the QT project is built, using the master branch of the PenRed repository.
+However it can be disabled via a CMake option named *BUILD_VIEW_SHARED_LIB*.
+If it is disabled, the library must be compiled from the PenRed source code, as is described in the next section.

 ### Shared Library Compilation

-The viewer itself is isolated from the PenRed package to allow compatibility between the geometry viewer regardless the PenRed version.
-This is archieved loading a shared library which includes a interface to access all the available geometry modules in the PenRed package.
-However, this shared library, named *libgeoView_C* must be compiled and stored in the same folder as the viewer executable.
+The viewer itself is isolated from the PenRed package to achieve compatibility with the geometry viewer regardless the PenRed version.
+This is done loading a shared library which includes a interface to access all the available geometry modules in the PenRed package.
+However, this shared library, named *libgeoView_C*, must be compiled and stored in the same folder as the viewer executable.

-That library can be built within the PenRed package using the apropiate CMake flags.
+The library can be built using the PenRed package with the apropiate CMake flags.
 The flag that must be enabled is the *BUILD_C_BINDS*.
-For example, to build it, in the *src* file of the PenRed package run the following commands
+For example, to build it in the *src* folder of the PenRed package, we can run the following commands

 ```
 mkdir build